SCLBD/DeepfakeBench/README.md

 docker build -t DeepfakeBench . docker run --gpus all -itd -v /path/to/this/repository:/app/ --shm-size 64G DeepfakeBench
 ```
+Note we used Docker version `19.03.14` in our setup.
+We highly recommend using this version for consistency, but later versions of Docker may also compatible.

 ### 2. Download Data